Elisee-Masudi/Mod1-Final-Project/your-project/README.md

 - Step 4 : Task tracking platefform
 - Step 5 : Putting together individually collected data
 - Step 6 : Planning Data base with ER diagram
-- Step 6 : Cleansing of collected data and storage in a data base
+- Step 7: Cleansing of collected data and storage in a data base
-- Step 7 : Create GitHub repository and inviting project members to collaborate on the repository
+- Step 8 : Create GitHub repository and inviting project members to collaborate on the repository

 <a name="organization"></a>

 ## Organization
- One person was in charge of scrapping Pokemon statistics and Storing them in a data base, the other person focused on getting twitter satistics
+ One person was in charge of scrapping Pokemon statistics and storing them in a data base, the other person focused on getting twitter satistics
  Trello was used as interactive task manager for the project

 <a name="links"></a>